-Q: Does the Split-Off create any conflicts of interest for Splitco's management?
+Q: Does the Split-Off create any conflicts of interest for Splitco's board of directors or management?

-A: After the Split-Off, four of our executive officers, Brent B. Bickett, Richard L. Cox, Michael L. Gravelle and David Ducommun, also will be employed by FNF or FNF's subsidiaries.
-Our executive officers have fiduciary duties to our stockholders.
+A: After the Split-Off, four of our executive officers, Brent B. Bickett, Richard L. Cox, Michael L. Gravelle and David Ducommun, also will be employed by FNF or FNF's subsidiaries and one of our directors, William P. Foley, II, also will serve on the boards of directors of FNF or its subsidiaries.
+Our executive officers and members of our board of directors have fiduciary duties to our stockholders.
 Likewise, any such persons who serve in similar capacities at FNF or any other public company have fiduciary duties to that company's stockholders.
 We also are party to a variety of related party agreements and relationships with FNF and certain of FNF's subsidiaries and FNF and subsidiaries of FNF will have an ownership interest in Splitco following the Split-Off.
-See "Risk Factors-Factors Relating to the Split-Off and the Proposals-Our company has overlapping officers with FNF, which may lead to conflicting interests," and "The Split-Off and Redemption Proposal-Interests of Certain Persons."
+See "Risk Factors-Factors Relating to the Split-Off and the Proposals-Our company has an overlapping director and overlapping officers with FNF, which may lead to conflicting interests," and "The Split-Off and Redemption Proposal-Interests of Certain Persons."